sommergeo/ochre_africa/README.md

 # ochre_africa
- Analyses of spatio-temproal distributions of ochre and lithic assemblages for the publication Dapschauskas, R., Göden, M.B.
-Sommer, C., Kandel, A.W.
-The emergence of habitual ochre use in Africa and its significance for the development of ritual behavior during the Middle Stone Age.
+ Analyses of spatio-temproal distributions of ochre and lithic assemblages for the publication by Dapschauskas, R., Göden, M.B.
+Sommer, C. and Kandel, A.W. entitled "The emergence of habitual ochre use in Africa and its significance for the development of ritual behavior during the Middle Stone Age".

 ## References
  Our analysis uses the following datasets: